spatie/laravel-data/README.md

 #### Include by query string

-It is possible to include or exclude lazy properties by the url query string:
+It is possible to include or exclude lazy properties by the URL query string:

-For example when we create a route `my-account`:
+For example, when we create a route `my-account:

 ```php
 // in web.php